Nearshoring in Mexico: Why US manufacturers should consider it?

 US manufacturers looking for competitive cost advantages have three options:

 Move production to Asia, (or leave it there)

 Bring production back to the US (and deal with expensive labor and building costs)

 Relocate production to the southern neighbor

 Every business faces unique challenges.
 However, many find the answer is the same: take advantage of low costs and proximity by nearshoring production to Mexico.
 There's more detail in our blog post, "Manufacturing Opportunities in Mexico for US Companies."

 How to Nearshore

 Mexico is welcoming to foreign direct investment and business-friendly, but it's not the US.
 Laws and regulations are different, and language can be a barrier for non-Spanish speakers.
-While it's feasible for a US manufacturer to set up their own operation, enlisting the help of a shelter company will accelerate the process.
+While it's feasible for a US manufacturer to set up their own operation, enlisting the help of a manufacturing services company will accelerate the process.

-A shelter company is a Mexican business formed specifically for the purpose of helping US manufacturers set up shop south of the border.
+This type of company is a Mexican business formed specifically for the purpose of helping US manufacturers set up shop south of the border.
 Services are generally tailored to meet the needs of individual US clients.

 At one end of the spectrum this could mean helping with legal and tax procedures.
-At the other extreme, a shelter company might provide a complete turnkey manufacturing operation, fully staffed and equipped.
+At the other extreme, a manufacturing services company might provide a complete turnkey manufacturing operation, fully staffed and equipped.
 In between, there's a range of assistance with finding premises, recruiting local managers, and making purchasing and shipping arrangements.